davidcaseria/StripeFire/README.md

 Each object accepts `ref`, `callback`, `accessToken`, and `alterRequest` parameters.

-- `ref` *(required)*: An instance of a Firebase object or a string that points to a Firebase reference
+- `ref` *(required)*: an instance of a Firebase object or a string that points to a Firebase reference
-- `callback` *(optional)*: A function which is called **after** a child is added to the specified reference *and* the API request is sent to Stripe; the function accepts two parameters: an error object and the Stripe object if the request is successful
+- `callback` *(optional)*: a function which is called **after** a child is added to the specified reference *and* the API request is sent to Stripe; the function accepts two parameters: an error object and the Stripe object if the request is successful
-- `accessToken` *(optional)*: A string or function which returns an access token to be sent with the Stripe API request (used for Stripe Connect); the function accepts one parameter: the data set in the Firebase child
+- `accessToken` *(optional)*: a string or function which returns an access token to be sent with the Stripe API request (used for Stripe Connect); the function accepts one parameter: the data set in the Firebase child
-- `alterRequest` *(optional)*: A function which is called **before** a request is sent to Stripe; the function accepts one parameter: the data set in the Firebase child
+- `alterRequest` *(optional)*: a function which is called **before** a request is sent to Stripe; the function accepts one parameter: the data set in the Firebase child

 The reference should contain children which are all similar Stripe objects.
 Note the children names can be anything so long as they exist in parent objects.
 For example, a refund child named `order1234` should have a corresponding charge child named `order1234`.
 This allows StripeFire to be agnostic about Stripe object ids.